-All the other properties, e.g., SFR, metallicity, rest-frame, and observed photometry from UV to submillimeter in the desired bands, are extracted with the Empirical Galaxy Generator (EGG, Schreiber et al. 2017), a C++ code that creates a mock catalog of galaxies from a simulated lightcone, whose empirical 170 nature assures that the retrieved physical properties are realistic - as long as the EGG models are.
+All the other properties, for example, SFR, metallicity, restframe, and observed photometry from UV to submillimeter in the desired bands, are extracted with the Empirical Galaxy Generator (EGG, Schreiber et al. 2017), a C++ code that creates a mock catalog of galaxies from a simulated lightcone, whose empirical nature assures that the retrieved physical properties are realistic - as long as the EGG models are.
 In the configuration of EGG used for MAMBO, each galaxy SED is assigned from a pre-built library of templates from the Bruzual & Charlot (2003) models covering the UVJ-plane (Williams et al. 2009).
-Models in the 175 library are derived with a Salpeter IMF (Salpeter 1955), but we subsequently converted stellar masses and SFRs to a Chabrier IMF (Chabrier 2003).
-The physical properties (and type, i.e., star-forming or quiescent) are randomly extracted using empirical relations starting from the stellar mass previously assigned, 180 once again covering the full UVJ-plane.
+Models in the library are derived with a Salpeter IMF (Salpeter 1955), but we subsequently converted stellar masses and SFRs to a Chabrier IMF (Chabrier 2003).
+The physical properties (and type, i.e., star-forming or quiescent) are randomly extracted using empirical relations starting from the stellar mass previously assigned, once again covering the full UVJ-plane.

-With MAMBO, we generate a mock catalog of roughly five million galaxies between redshifts zero and six, with the same photometric filters as the ones expected for DR1 in the EWS in the northern hemisphere, where a network of multiple collaborations 185 will obtain data in different bands as part of the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS), whose throughput
+With MAMBO, we generate a mock catalog of roughly five million galaxies between redshifts zero and six, with the same photometric filters as the ones expected for DR1 in the EWS in the northern hemisphere, where a network of multiple collaborations

 Fig. 2.
-The four simulated Euclid catalogs used in this work (purple solid, EWS; orange dashed, C16; gray solid, C25; blue dashed-dotted, EDF) are shown as the number of sources as a function of Euclid H_E band magnitude (leftmost panel), redshift (center left), stellar mass (center right), and star-formation rate (rightmost panel).
-We notice that the magnitude cut upon which the fields are built is an OR condition on the S/N in H_E , I_E filters; as such, simulated galaxies are found below the nominal limiting magnitude cut for H_E band, as those are detected at S/N > 10 in I_E .
+Four simulated Euclid catalogs used in this work (solid purple line, EWS; dashed orange line, C16; solid gray line, C25; dashed-dotted blue line, EDF) shown as the number of sources as a function of the Euclid $H_E$ band magnitude (leftmost panel), redshift (center left), stellar mass (center right), and star formation rate (rightmost panel).
+We notice that the magnitude cut upon which the fields are built is an OR condition on the S/N in $H_E$ , $I_E$ filters; as such, simulated galaxies are found below the nominal limiting magnitude cut for $H_E$ band, as those are detected at S/N > 10 in $I_E$ .